208V vs. 240V: A Guide to Single-Phase and Three-Phase Power

 Understanding the 120/240V Single-Phase System (Split-Phase)

 The 120/240V single-phase system is the backbone of residential power in the United States.
-It’s derived from a single, high-voltage utility line feeding a pole-mounted or pad-mounted transformer.
-The transformer’s secondary winding is center-tapped, creating two 120V “legs” (L1 and L2) that are 180 degrees out of phase with each other and a grounded neutral conductor.
+It’s derived from a single transformer secondary that is center-tapped, creating two 120V “legs” (L1 and L2) that are 180 degrees out of phase with each other and a grounded neutral conductor.

 - Phase-to-Neutral Voltage: Measuring from either L1 or L2 to the neutral conductor yields 120V, which powers standard outlets and lighting.